rust-lang/book/src/ch16-02-message-passing.md

 Again, we’re using `thread::spawn` to create a new thread and then using `move` to move `tx` into the closure so the spawned thread owns `tx`.
-The spawned thread needs to own the transmitting end of the channel to be able to send messages through the channel.

-The transmitting end has a `send` method that takes the value we want to send.
-The `send` method returns a `Result<T, E>` type, so if the receiving end has already been dropped and there’s nowhere to send a value, the send operation will return an error.
+The spawned thread needs to own the transmitter to be able to send messages through the channel.
+The transmitter has a `send` method that takes the value we want to send.
+The `send` method returns a `Result<T, E>` type, so if the receiver has already been dropped and there’s nowhere to send a value, the send operation will return an error.
 In this example, we’re calling `unwrap` to panic in case of an error.
 But in a real application, we would handle it properly: return to Chapter 9 to review strategies for proper error handling.

-In Listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
-This is like retrieving the rubber duck from the water at the end of the river or like getting a chat message.
+In Listing 16-8, we’ll get the value from the receiver in the main thread.
+This is like retrieving the rubber duck from the water at the end of the river or receiving a chat message.

 <span class="filename">Filename: src/main.rs</span>